GRAND GATEWAY

 Study Process

-The Grand Gateway Project Study was initiated in March 2020 and is anticipated to last through 2026.
-During this time, the project team will work closely with various agencies, the Community Advisory Group (CAG), and community members to first review current conditions and needs in the corridor under the PEL process.
-Then they will collaboratively develop improvement alternatives, and determine a preferred improvement alternative under the Phase 1 process.
-Public input is welcome throughout both studies.
+During this time, the project team is working closely with various agencies, the Community Advisory Group (CAG), and community members to first review current conditions and needs in the corridor under the Planning and Environmental Linkages (PEL) Study, then Phase I process.
+The team has determined the preferred improvement alternative under the Phase I process.
+Public input has been a welcome and valuable part of the process.
 A detailed outline of project milestones is provided below.
 All meeting materials will be posted as they become available in the Project Resources section of this website.

 Project Timeline